microsoft/semantic-kernel/docs/decisions/0023-handlebars-template-engine.md

 ## Decision Outcome

-We decided to go with options 2: providing special helpers to invoke any function in the kernel.
+We decided to go with option 2: providing special helpers to invoke any function in the kernel.
 These helpers will follow the same logic and syntax for each registered function.
 We believe that this approach, alongside the custom system helpers that will enable special utility logic or behavior, provides the best balance between simplicity, expressiveness, flexibility, and functionality for the template engine and the users.

 With this approach,